eugenkiss/zwegat/README.md

 Usage
 -----

-Either provide a filename *x* as a command line argument like so `zwegat x` or enter `zwegat` without any arguments on the command line.
-In that case the program will prompt you for a file name.
+Provide a filename *x* as a command line argument like so `zwegat x`.

 File Format